reliablyhq/documentation/docs/guides/how-it-works/report-templates/index.md

 The first few lines are raw text that get included into the output as is, in this case this is markdown text.

 :::note Note
-When a report template is Executed it is passed a data object.
-The data object is reference in the report template to populate output report with data.
-In the case of the Reliably SLO report the data object passed is documented in [Report Data] section.
+When a report template is executed it is passed a data object.
+The data object is referenced in the report template to populate the output report with data.
+In the case of the Reliably SLO report, the data object passed is documented in [Report Data] section.
 :::

 [Report Data]: #about-report-data